shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 	Amazon Managed Grafana > All workspaces > Select workspace created above > Authentication > Assign new user or group > Select User > Action > Make admin

-If you can't find a user, you have to add a user by below method
+If you can't find a user, you have to add a user by the below method

 	IAM Identity Center > Users >  Add user (giving email and other information)

 After adding you can see the user under "configure users" in your workspace

-Loging to Grafana workspace
+Login to Grafana workspace

 	Amazon Managed Grafana > All workspaces > Select workspace created above >  Click on “Grafana workspace URL”